 Dated 1907, this one gives us a good look at some of the Collier boats, which brought in the coal.

 This card was posted two years earlier, in 1905, and was sent as a Christmas card.
 Back then, it was rare to have a white Christmas, so it makes sense to have a card with no snow, robins or holly on it.
+Where I live now, a white Christmas is guaranteed.

 This photograph shows the state of neglect the harbour station was allowed to sink to before any work was done.
 Actually, it was worse than this, as I will show you a little later.